Billings vs Revenue: What's the Real Difference?

 If you run a subscription or contract-based business, you’ve likely heard of ASC 606.
 Think of it as the official rulebook for how and when you can recognize revenue.
 Getting it wrong can lead to serious headaches during an audit.
 Automation helps you follow these rules consistently for every single transaction.
 Instead of manually calculating revenue schedules, the system applies the correct standards automatically, which drastically reduces the risk of human error and potential penalties.
 This ensures your financial statements are always accurate and audit-ready, giving you—and your investors—peace of mind.
 For more details on financial best practices, you can find helpful insights in the HubiFi blog.

-Gain Real-Time Visibility into Your Financials
+Get Real-Time Visibility into Your Financials

 Waiting until the end of the month to understand your financial health is like driving while only looking in the rearview mirror.
 Automation gives you access to financial dashboards with real-time information on your most important metrics.
 You can instantly see your cash flow, track changes in deferred revenue, and even monitor customer churn as it happens.
 This immediate visibility is critical for making proactive decisions.
 You can spot positive trends to double down on or address potential issues before they become major problems.
 When you have a live pulse on your financials, you’re better equipped to guide your business effectively.

-Streamline Your Entire Revenue Recognition Process
+How to Streamline Your Revenue Recognition

 An automated system connects all the dots between billing, invoicing, and revenue recognition.
 Instead of your team spending hours manually entering data and reconciling accounts, the software handles it for you.
 When a customer is billed, the system automatically creates the correct revenue recognition schedule based on your contract terms.
 This not only ensures you’re following accounting rules but also frees up your team from tedious administrative tasks.
 By streamlining the entire process, you reduce errors, close your books faster, and give your finance team more time to focus on strategic analysis that actually moves the business forward.
 You can schedule a demo to see how this process works firsthand.